www.hoadley.net/options

 Software Environment

-The Hoadley Finance Add-in for Excel version 10.1f or later must be installed before using the Portfolio Style Analyzer.
+The Hoadley Finance Add-in for Excel version 10.1f or later must be installed before using the Style Analyzer.

-Download the Hoadley Portfolio Style Analyzer
+Download the Hoadley Style Analyzer

-The Hoadley Portfolio Style Analyzer is free and is included in the same download file as the Hoadley Portfolio Optimizer.
+The Hoadley Style Analyzer is free and is included in the same download file as the Hoadley Portfolio Optimizer.
 However it requires the full version of the Hoadley Finance Add-in for Excel.

 Register and download.